Harry Kane: Bayern Munich submit final bid for Tottenham and England striker

-Harry Kane has a year left on his Tottenham contract and could walk away for free next summer; will Kane be a Spurs player when they play Brentford - live on Sky Sports - on the opening weekend of the season on August 13?
+Harry Kane has a year left on his Tottenham contract and could walk away for free next summer; will Kane be at Spurs when they play Brentford - live on Sky Sports - on opening weekend of the season on August 13?; Spurs interested in Porto striker Mehdi Taremi - Sky Italy

 Bayern Munich have submitted their final offer for Harry Kane and now want a quick decision from Tottenham.